 You’ll learn to reflect on your own philosophy of teaching English, develop analytical skills and boost your own subject knowledge.
 With plenty of practical experience in planning effective lessons, you’ll also get lots of hands-on experience.
 At Edge Hill, our experts will introduce you to a range of exciting and interactive teaching methods, including the use of drama and ICT.

 Confidence in the classroom

-You’ll spend up to 26 weeks on placement in a secondary school focusing on 11-16 teaching.
+You’ll spend a significant proportion of your PGCE year on placement in a secondary school focusing on 11-16 teaching.
 Although you’ll only observe at the start, you’ll gradually get more opportunities to take the lead, helping you become more confident and more competent in the classroom.

 Throughout your placement, you’ll be supported by your English tutor and school-based expert mentor.
 Listen to their advice about how to apply what you’ve learnt in seminars to the classroom.
 Turn to them whenever you need support or feedback.